Office of Autism Research Coordination (OARC) Staff Biographies

 Nicole Jones, B.B.A.Senior Web Developer

-Ms. Mok is a Policy Analyst detailee and is pursuing a 6-month assignment at the OARC where she collaborates on projects in support of the IACC’s policies, program activities, and publications.
+Ms. Mok is a Science Policy Analyst at the OARC where she collaborates on projects in support of the IACC’s policies, program activities, and publications.
 At the OARC, Ms. Mok works on communications of scientific advances in autism research for the public and performs analyses in contribution to the IACC Portfolio Analysis and Strategic Plan.
 Ms. Mok is a recipient of the NIH Oxford-Cambridge Scholarship and is currently studying the role of genetic factors in the development of social behaviors through a collaboration between the National Institute of Mental Health and Cambridge University.
 Ms. Mok received her undergraduate degree in neurobiology with a secondary major in health policy from Harvard University and is currently a Ph.D. candidate in the Department of Psychiatry at Cambridge University.
 While in Cambridge as a postgraduate student, Ms. Mok consulted for the non-profit organization Oxbridge Roundtable Solutions where she served as Project Manager for clients in the pharmaceutical and biotechnology industries.

 Miguelina PerezManagement Analyst